A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Proposed Methodologies

 \subsection{Prior Works in DL4SI as Special Cases of GFI}

-Table \ref{tab:gfi_table} summarizes how previous works in DL4SI can be viewed as specific realizations of the unifying GFI Framework, as described in the following.
+In this section, we revisit previous works in DL4SI and describe them using GFI terminologies, i.e., \textit{modeling mode} (forward/inverse), \textit{size of latent space}, whether they use \textit{manifold learning} or not, and the nature of \textit{latent space translations}.
+Table \ref{tab:gfi_table} summarizes prior works as specific realizations of the unifying GFI Framework.
 Schematic illustrations of all prior works in the framework of GFI are provided in the Appendix Figure \ref{fig:previous_works}.

-\textbf{InversionNet and VelocityGAN:} Both InversionNet and VelocityGAN use the same encoder-decoder architecture for learning the inverse mapping from seismic waveforms to velocity maps.
-They can be viewed as using an encoder $\mathtt{E}_p$ to map waveforms to a lower-dimensional space (represented as a flat vector), which is decoded back to velocity using decoder $\mathtt{D}_v$ (both encoder and decoder are implemented as ConvNets).
-The latent space translation is effectively the identity mapping, $L_{\tilde{p} \rightarrow \tilde{v}} = I$.
-Also, since they operate in inverse-only mode, they do not involve $\mathtt{E}_v$, $\mathtt{D}_p$, and $L_{\tilde{v} \rightarrow \tilde{p}}$ components in their architecture.

-As a result, they do not perform manifold learning since the latent spaces of $\tilde{p}$ and $\tilde{v}$ are solely used for translation and not for reconstruction.
+\textbf{InversionNet and VelocityGAN:} Both InversionNet and VelocityGAN operate exclusively in the \textit{inverse mode}, mapping seismic waveforms to velocity maps.
+They utilize the same encoder-decoder architecture, with the encoder $\mathtt{E}_p$ projecting seismic waveforms ($p$) to a lower-dimensional latent space and the decoder $\mathtt{D}_v$ reconstructing the velocity maps ($v$) from this representation.
+The \textit{sizes of the latent spaces} are low-dimensional, determined by the bottleneck layer of the U-Net architecture.
+In terms of \textit{latent space translation}, these models rely on an identity mapping in the bottleneck layer, $L_{\tilde{p} \rightarrow \tilde{v}} = I$.
+However, we can also interpret them as having a U-Net for translation, if we view the first few and last few layers as the encoder-decoder pair while the intermediate layers perform translation.
+The sizes of the latent spaces are low-dimensional and they do not perform \textit{manifold learning} since the latent spaces of $\tilde{p}$ and $\tilde{v}$ are solely used for translation and not for reconstruction.